 LYNX uses a variety of procurement methods; selecting the correct one is dependent on several factors.
-Items expected to cost less than $50,000 are purchased via LYNX's "small purchases" method of procurement.
-Anything in excess of $50,000 requires the issuance on and Invitation for Bid (IFB) or a Request for Proposal (RFP).
+Items expected to cost less than $50,000 are purchased via LYNX's micro or "small purchases" method of procurement.
+Anything in excess of $35,000 requires the issuance on and Invitation for Bid (IFB) or a Request for Proposal (RFP).

 "Requests for Quotations" (RFQs) are used for all purchases expected to cost less than $50,000.
 A brief description of the item needed is provided to one or more vendors, who then provide written or oral quotes back to LYNX by an established deadline.
 Vendors are identified using LYNX's vendor database.
 If vendors aren't available in the database, LYNX other resources such as phone books, industrial guides, trade publications, etc. LYNX typically contacts two to three vendors.
 The vendor who submits the best quote - i.e., best price, acceptable delivery terms, etc. - is issued a purchase order.